siberoloji/siberoloji.github.io/content/en/blog/C++/2024-07-03-short-long-and-unsigned-modifiers-in-c.md

 The provided C++ code demonstrates the declaration and usage of various fundamental data types and their sizes.
-It begins by including the `&lt;iostream&gt;` header, enabling input and output operations, and uses the `std` namespace to avoid prefixing standard library entities with `std::`.
+It begins by including the `<iostream>` header, enabling input and output operations, and uses the `std` namespace to avoid prefixing standard library entities with `std::`.